p2635/course-plain-lang-01/README.md

 "All individuals who work with children or vulnerable adults, or have unsupervised access to children or vulnerable adults in the ordinary course of their employment, or in the practice of an occupation, or during the course of an education program and who are employed by or licensed by, or receive regular ongoing operating funds from the provincial government are covered under the Criminal Records Review Act."

-My thoughts:
+## My thoughts on Sample Text 1

 This massive sentence lists people who are covered by some legal act.

-My rewrite:
+I would rewrite it this way:

-The Criminal Records Review Act covers you if:
+"The Criminal Records Review Act covers you if:

 - You work with children or vulnerable adults
 - You have unsupervised access to children or vulnerable adults in a work or education environment
 - You are employed by or licensed by the provincial government
-- You receive regular operating funds from the provincial government
+- You receive regular operating funds from the provincial government"

 ## Sample Text 2